 WHEN TO VISIT ROSARITO MEXICO

 The weather in Rosarito is the same as San Diego, which means any time is great to visit.
-More than weather, you want to plan your trip around the border and when lines will be shorter.
-High season is considered to be summer, all U.S. holidays and weekends year-round.
+More than the weather, you want to plan your trip around the border and when lines will be shorter.
+The high season is considered to be summer, all U.S. holidays and weekends year-round.

 Traveling To Rosarito Mexico Soon?
 Here are a few tips:

-How to get there: Rosarito is a short 20-minute drive south of Tijuana and only 36 miles from downtown San Diego.
+How to get from San Diego to Rosarito: Rosarito is a short 20-minute drive south of Tijuana and only 36 miles from downtown San Diego.
 Cross the border at San Ysidro and then follow the signs to Las Playas (The Beaches).
-If you are flying, you can fly into San Diego International Airport, or Tijuana Airport.
+If you are flying, you can fly into San Diego International Airport or Tijuana Airport.

-- Summers are sometimes hot in Rosarito, so make sure to bring Neutrogena Sunscreen, Broad Spectrum Spf 45
+- Summers can get hot in Rosarito, so make sure to bring Neutrogena Sunscreen, Broad Spectrum Spf 45

 - Don’t forget sunglasses for the beautiful sunny days.
 A.J.
 Morgan Unisex Sunglasses are a great choice and very affordable!